History of the Ottawa Senators (since 1992): 1992–1995: Expansion club struggles

 The team would name Mel Bridgman as their first general manager (GM) in 1991 after being turned down by Scotty Bowman and John Muckler.
 The decision was criticized by the press due to Bridgman's lack of GM experience.
-In the coaching department, the club would pick Rick Bowness, formerly the Boston Bruins' head coach, as their first head coach, assisted by Alain Vigneault, E. J. Maguire and Chico Resch.
+In the coaching department, the club would pick Rick Bowness, formerly the Boston Bruins' head coach, as their first head coach, assisted by Alain Vigneault, E. J. McGuire and Chico Resch.
 John Ferguson, Sr., would be named director of player personnel.

-The Expansion draft day on June 18, 1992, was memorable.
-The team's laptop computer failed and the club was unprepared with a backup plan, picking several ineligible players.
-Not much talent was available as other teams protected young prospects.
+The expansion draft day on June 18, 1992, was memorable.
+The team's laptop computer failed and the club was unprepared with a backup plan, picking ineligible players twice.
+The draft rules allowed established teams to protect not only their best players, but young prospects as well.
 The players the Senators did select were "journeymen NHLers or players who had good years in minor leagues but no longer were considered prospects."
 While side-deals during the Draft were not allowed, the team would select players in concert with the other teams and in return, other teams gave the Senators Neil Brady, Jody Hull, Brad Marsh and Steve Weeks during the summer, all who would ultimately make the team.
-In the Entry Draft, the Senators would name Alexei Yashin their first-ever pick, though he would not join the team until 1993.
+In the entry draft, the Senators would name Alexei Yashin their first-ever pick, though he would not join the team until 1993.